hamusutasonic/FSND/projects/capstone/starter/README.md

 #### PIP Dependencies

-Once you have your virtual environment setup and running, install dependencies by navigating to the `/backend` directory and running:
+Once you have your virtual environment setup and running, install dependencies by navigating to the directory where this repository is and run:

 ```bash
 pip install -r requirements.txt